Bri Matusovsky

 UC San Francisco - UC Berkeley Joint PhD Program in Medical Anthropology

-I am a PhD Candidate at the UCSF-UC Berkeley Joint PhD Program in Medical Anthropology.
-I am also a student affiliate with the Center for Latin American and Caribbean Studies and the Institute for Study of Societal Issues at UC Berkeley.
+I am a PhD Candidate at the UCSF-UC Berkeley Joint PhD Program in Medical Anthropology, and a student affiliate with the Center for Latin American and Caribbean Studies and the Institute for Study of Societal Issues at UC Berkeley.
 I have served as a student member of the REPAIR Project at UCSF.
-I am the UCSF UC Dissertation-Year Fellow for 2025-2026.
+Currently, I hold the UCSF UC Dissertation-Year Fellowship for 2025-2026.
+I am a medical and environmental anthropologist who investigates the multi-species impacts of the afterlives of slavery in the Caribbean.

 Outside of academia, I am a 200-hour certified yoga teacher at Corepower Yoga.
 I formerly served as a volunteer community organizer for Students Unite Now at Yale College, and New Haven Rising in New Haven, Connecticut.